Best Time of Year to Remove Buckthorn

 As winter approaches, you may think your outdoor projects are done for the year, but if you have buckthorn removal on your list of chores, late fall and early winter are great times to get it done.

-Why bother taking the time to remove buckthorn?
 There are many reasons this invasive, non-native shrub is better taken out than left to take over our native woodlands.

 Out-competes native plants for nutrients, light, and moisture